hugovk/jinja/docs/api.rst

 `str` type and the other is the `unicode` type, both of which extend a type called `basestring`.
 Unfortunately the default is `str` which should not be used to store text based information unless only ASCII characters are used.
-With Python 2.6 it is possible to make `unicode` the default on a per module level and with Python 3 it will be the default.
+With Python 3 unicode is the default.

 To explicitly use a Unicode string you have to prefix the string literal with a `u`: ``u'Hänsel und Gretel sagen Hallo'``.
 That way Python will